-4. Click Wi-Fi, select the wireless network (SSID) that you created in the setup and then enter your Wi-Fi password.
+4. Click Wi-Fi, select the Wi-Fi Network Name (SSID) that you created in the setup and then enter your Wi-Fi password.

 5. Once connected, click on the SharePort Mobile icon.

 6. The following screen will appear.

 7. Click on Settings icon located on the right top corner of the screen.
 Click Edit to enter your User Name and Password.
 Once you finish, click Done to continue.